Contested Divorce

 Once a Petition for Dissolution of Marriage is filed, it must be served (formally delivered) to the other spouse so that spouse is formally aware of the case by the rule of law.
 After filing the Petition, there will be time spent on the Discovery process (sharing financial information and other evidence) and legal research.
 Prior to a trial, there shall also be attempts at settlement through negotiation and mediation.

-We can discuss with you all of your options if you have a Contested Divorce.
-There are many ways we can assist you.
 If necessary, we will help you find a courtroom attorney to help you with a Contested Divorce.

 The truth is that a contested divorce is a lawsuit, which means all parties to the lawsuit are participating in an adversarial system of justice.
 Like all lawsuits, a divorce case starts with filing a legal document, which is called a Petition for Dissolution of Marriage.
 It is in the Petition where you ask for decisions about things like child custody, child support, division of property, and alimony.